-Encourage the person to seek medical help if their decreased appetite occurs along with other signs of depression, drug or alcohol abuse, or an eating disorder.
+Seek medical help if decreased appetite occurs along with other signs of depression, drug or alcohol abuse, or an eating disorder.

 For loss of appetite caused by taking medications, ask your health care provider about changing the dosage or drug.
-Never stop taking medications without first talking to your health care provider.
+Do not stop taking medications without first talking to your health care provider.

-The health care provider will perform a physical exam and will check the person's height and weight.
+The health care provider will perform a physical exam and will check your height and weight.

-The health care provider will ask questions about the person's diet and medical history.
+The health care provider will ask about diet and medical history.
 Questions may include: